 Giving the gift of visiting the national parks is one of the best things you can do for a national park lover.
 While some national parks are free, many charge fees to enter.
 But the National Park Service has the answer: a national park pass.

-The America the Beautiful pass grants access to all 63 national parks and hundreds more national monuments.
+The America the Beautiful pass grants access to all 63 national parks and hundreds of national monuments.
 And the best part?
-It’s only $80!
+It is only $80!

-Frankly, $80 for unlimited access to every single national park seems like the deal of the century.
-As a national park lover myself, I buy a park pass every year and would love to receive one as a gift!
+Frankly, $80 for unlimited, easy access to every single national park seems like the deal of the century.
+As a national park lover, I buy a park pass every year and would love to receive one as a gift!

-Your Guide to the National Parks by Michael Joseph Oswald is my go-to resource when planning my own trips.
+Your Guide to the National Parks by Michael Joseph Oswald is my go-to resource when planning my trips.
 It’s ultra-detailed, has beautiful maps, and provides a variety of activities in each park.
-I also love that this book goes beyond the extra mile to provide the history and cultural background of each park.
+I also love that this book goes beyond the extra mile to give each park’s history and cultural background.

 17. GoPro HERO9

-GoPro has made a name for itself in the photography world as the go-to for adventurers.
-The newly released GoPro HERO9 is totally redesigned.
+GoPro has made a name for itself in the photography world as the go-to for outdoor adventures.
+The newly released GoPro HERO9 is redesigned.

 It takes video in 5K and 20MP photos.
 For reference, that’s about the same as a fancy DSLR camera.